 - A digital Students Union which is fit for purpose for its members

 "MSL is delighted to partner with HASU on their digital transformation journey.
-We look forward to seeing their continuing success as they use our market leading platform to improve their student experience, make the most effective use of income for the benefit of their members and free staff from mundane aspects of workload to focus on the more meaningful delivery activities they do best." - Gary Bryant, CEO, MSL
+We look forward to seeing their continuing success as they use our market leading platform to improve their student experience, make the most effective use of income for the benefit of their members and free staff from mundane aspects of workload to focus on the more meaningful delivery activities they do best." - Gary Bryant, Chief Executive, MSL